 “I made the deal before.
 They dealt fair, okay?
 I was in a pickle, true, but I’m going to save the family.”

-He sounds honest, and he sounds like Aiden.
-From what he and Blight have said, she decides to accept that he was not tricked into this.
+He sounds earnest, and he sounds like Aiden.
+From what he and Blight have said, Imogen decides to accept that he was not tricked into this.
 It is a bad deal, but so was the one he made with Jackson’s Revenge.
 Of the two of them, Aiden was the smuggler, and Imogen was the talker.
 Now that has played out on a far grander scale than just getting things by their parents.

 Lilly’s mind is still stuck several exchanges back.
 “You’re going to screw the Queen of Blades?”